 Differences in intestinal microbiota of preterm versus term infants may factor into the preterm infants' predisposition to NEC.
-The microbiota of infants with NEC differ from that of other low-birth-weight infants, and increased firmicutes and increased gamma proteobacteria.
+The microbiota of infants with NEC differ from that of other low-birth-weight infants, particularly in decreased Firmicutes and increased gamma proteobacteria.
 Deep sequencing studies before the development of the disease suggest that